areojs/areo.js/README.md

-# AreoJS - Um pacote que interaje com a API do Discord.
+# AreoJS - Um pacote que interae com a API do Discord.